Wonambi: Taxonomy and naming

 Wonambi naracoortensis was first described from fossils collected at Naracoorte, South Australia, the first extinct snake to be found in Australia.

 It was given the name Wonambi from the description, by the local Aboriginal people, of a serpent of the Dreamtime.
 This serpent, a mythological being commonly referred to by both Aboriginal people and Europeans as the Rainbow Serpent, was often held responsible for the creation of major features of the landscape.
 The Wagyl of the Western Australian Noongar people is thought to correlate to the South Australian people's Wonambi.
 It is cognate with the genus Yurlunggur, found at Riversleigh in Queensland and in the Northern Territory.
+The shorter species, W. barriei, was named in honour of David John Barrie, who collected and prepared most of the material for W. naracoortensis.

 The family of this species, Madtsoiidae, became extinct in other parts of the world around 55 million years ago, but new species continued to evolve in Australia.
 These species are the last known to have existed, becoming extinct in the last 50,000 years.